ahraz77/Tradingview-Clone/README.md

-Create a `.env` file and add your credentials:✅ **Dark Mode** - Beautiful dark/light theme  The React Compiler is not enabled on this template because of its impact on dev & build performances.
-To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).
+Create a `.env` file and add your credentials:

 ```env